BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ### **1\.
 Load a save**

-You can load either a new save or an existing one.
+You can either start a new game or load an existing save.

 When the save is loaded you should see some output in your console, telling you that the session has loaded and other debug statements depending on what kind of mods you have installed: